 Heat rally to clip Nets, 109-106

-Jimmy Butler made the go-ahead free throws with 29.7 seconds remaining as the Miami Heat rallied down the stretch and beat the Brooklyn Nets, 109-106, on Sunday afternoon in New York.
+Jimmy Butler made the go-ahead free throws with 29.7 seconds remaining as the Miami Heat rallied down the stretch and beat the host Brooklyn Nets, 109-106, on Sunday afternoon.
 Miami improved to 14-5 by closing out the game with a 14-3 run over the last 4:24.

-The Nets held a 103-95 lead on a 3-pointer by Spencer Dinwiddie but the Nets went cold in allowing Miami to climb back.
-Butler split a pair at the line with 44.8 seconds left to make it 106-105 and then gave Miami a 107-106 lead after being fouled by Dinwiddie.
+The Nets led103-95 after a 3-pointer by Spencer Dinwiddie, but the Nets went cold in allowing Miami to climb back.
+Butler split a pair at the line with 44.8 seconds left to pull to within 106-105 and then gave Miami a 107-106 lead after being fouled by Dinwiddie.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)